Zondax/cosmos-sdk/crypto/docs/adr.md

 ## Context

-TODO: Improve context

-> This section describes the forces at play, including technological, political,
-> social, and project local.
-These forces are probably in tension, and should be
-> called out as such.
-The language in this section is value-neutral.
-It is simply
-> describing facts.
-It should clearly explain the problem and motivation that the
-> proposal aims to resolve.

 * Currently, there is no ADR providing a comprehensive description of the cryptographic module in the Cosmos SDK.
 * There have been multiple requests for a more flexible and extensible approach to cryptography, address management, and more.
 * Several open issues require significant changes for resolution.